 The laws regarding street photography can sometimes seem nonsensical, but if you follow these basic guidelines you stand a much better chance of staying on the straight and narrow – and taking some great pictures too.
-Tracy Calder shares her advice for being street smart when out doing street photography below.
+Tracy Calder shares her advice for being street-smart when out doing street photography.

-How to be street smart in street photography: 17 top tips
+17 top tips to be street smart in street photography

 The street smart photography tips that follow are intended for shooting on UK streets, but much of the advice is also relevant to non-UK cities and towns – just check the local laws before you head off.